IIA Link Road Sans Lights, Becomes Nuisance For Commuters - UrduPoint

 The six-kilometer stretch that witnesses massive vehicular movement on daily basis, still lacks proper lighting system, which renders the journey risky and hazardous.

 "It is mind-boggling that such busy road still lacks street lights, putting the life of commuters at risk.
-It is unfortunate that public will have to face consequences for the slackness of others," Azeem Ahmed Khan, a senior government officer told APP on Wednesday.
+It is unfortunate that public will have to face consequences for the slackness of others," Ahmed Khan, a resident of Sector G-8 told APP.

-Azeem Khan said he did have bad experience on Sunday night during his visit to the airport due to darkness at the road.
-"There was zero-visibility sine I could not spot next vehicle due to dense fog engulfing the entire area," he added.
+Khan said he did have bad experience on Sunday night during his visit to the airport due to darkness at the road.
+"There was zero-visibility since I could not spot next vehicle due to dense fog engulfing the entire area," he added.

 He said the commuters, visiting the airport usually were in haste for catching their flights, thus more prone to the accidents.